 Multi-Cache – These involve two or more locations and the final location will contain the logbook.
 Usually you will get a clue to find the second state once you reach the first stage and so on.

-Event Cache – A gathering of local geocachers or organisations.
+Event Cache – A gathering of local geocachers or organizations.
 Coordinates are posted online.
 A great way to meet like-minded people.

 Mega-Event Cache – Events attended by over 500 people.
 There’s usually a day of planned activities as well as various activities on the surrounding days.
 A lot of fun!